 Questions and Answers

-Please note, for purposes of this Q&A, a school closure occurs when all students and staff are sent home.
+Please note, for purposes of this Questions and Answers (Q&A), a school closure occurs when all students and staff are sent home.
 In a school dismissal, the school may remain open for staff while the children are sent home.
 The H1N1 Waiver may be used for school closures and dismissals.
 This Q&A uses the term closure for both circumstances.

 - Waiver Implementation